RamezBassous/ML_Project.java/README.md

 - During the "flying" phase, place your pieces to maximize your mobility and threaten mills in multiple locations.

+### Types of Agents:
+#### MeatBot
+- The Human Player

+#### RandomBot
+- Uses a **Random Number Generator**
+- **Placement phase:** Identifies empty positions Randomly selects one position to place the piece
+- **Selection phase:** Identifies movable pieces Randomly selects one to move
+- **Movement Phase:** Randomly chooses one of the valid moves for the selected piece
+- **Deletion phase:** Randomly chooses one of the valid opponents pieces to remove

+#### EasyBot (Feedforward Neural Network)
+- **Core Functionality:** Implements a simple AI using a neural network to evaluate and make decisions in the game.
+- **Placing Pieces:** Evaluates board positions to place pieces strategically.
+- **Moving Pieces:** Selects the best moves for optimal game progression.
+- **Deleting Opponent's Pieces:** Identifies the most impactful piece to remove.
+- **Neural Network:** Trained model loaded from a file that evaluates game states to maximize chances of winning.
+- **Game Interaction:** Uses game state data and valid moves to simulate and evaluate outcomes.

+#### MonteCarloBot
+- Uses the **Monte Carlo Tree Search (MCTS)** algorithm
+- **Selection:** choosing the most promising node within the game tree
+- **Expansion stage:** expand the game tree with new possible moves
+- **Simulation stage:** clone the games state and perform random rollouts
+- **Backpropagation stage:** update the game tree with simulation outcomes

+#### AlphaBetaBot
+- **Alpha-Beta Pruning algorithm:**
+   - **Minimax Basics:** checks all possible moves and selects the one that maximizes the bot’s chances of winning and minimizes the opponent’s chances
+   - **Alpha-Beta Pruning:** “pruning” branches of the game tree that can’t possibly be better than the already explored options
+   - **Evaluation function:** evaluate the state of the board, such as the number of pieces, whether a mill can be formed, whether there is a chance to   prevent the opponent from forming a mill, etc

+#### HybridBot
+- **Combines rule-based decision-making (αβ Bot) with AI-based approaches (Monte-Carlo Bot)** to balance structured and adaptive gameplay strategies
+- **Placing Phase:** uses αβ Bot for precise, rule-based piece placement
+- **Moving & Flying Phase:** uses Monte-Carlo Bot for adaptive decision-making in selecting and moving pieces
+- **Deletion Phase:** prioritizes αβ Bot for reliable choices, with Monte-Carlo Bot as fallback for edge cases
+- **Key-Feature:** switches between rule-based and AI-driven strategies to optimize performance, in both predictable early-game scenarios and complex mid/late-game situations

 ## Building and Running
 **Note:** you need to have the following installed on your machine in order to run the game:
 1. java development kit (JDK) 21